prezet/prezet-web/storage/prezet/content/features/syntax-highlighting.md

 - **`with_gutter`**: When set to `true`, line numbers will be displayed alongside your code.
 - **`with_wrapper`**: When set to `true`, wraps the code block in a container with additional styling.

+You can read more about each configuration option here: [github.com/phikiphp/phiki](https://github.com/phikiphp/phiki?tab=readme-ov-file#commonmark-integration)

 ## Available Themes

 Phiki provides several built-in themes that you can use for your code blocks.
 To change the theme, update the `theme` option in your `config/prezet.php` file: